Geographic Information Science (GIS) Manager

 Mariano Gonzalez-Roglich is a member of the Geospatial Applications team at the Moore Center for Science.
 He is interested in the use of geospatial technologies to study land-use and land-cover change dynamics to better inform management and conservation strategies.
 He is currently working on developing methodologies and guidance for monitoring land degradation, and other projects for the Ecosystem Services team including the development of a global hotspots map for nature-based climate change adaptation and mitigation opportunities, as well as Firecast.

-Alex Zvoleff is the Director of Data Science in the Moore Center for Science.
-Alex leads the development of new methods and tools to integrate large interdisciplinary datasets to study interactions among climate, land use and land cover change, and human-wellbeing.
-Alex has expertise in using statistics and modeling to assimilate data from a broad range of sources to ensure the best possible information is available to inform conservation decisions.
-His work includes research on the effects of climate variability and change on rural livelihoods, interactions between environmental and social change, and research on tropical forest change.
-Alex received his Ph.D. in geography in a joint program at San Diego State University and the University of California, Santa Barbara, and holds a master’s from Columbia University.
+Alex is the Senior Director of Resilience Science in the Moore Center for Science at Conservation International.
+He leads research on the role of nature in supporting climate resilience, pathways for transformative adaptation to climate change, and the development of new methods and tools that integrate large interdisciplinary datasets to study interactions among climate, land use and land cover change, and human-wellbeing.
+His work uses statistics and spatial modeling to assimilate data from a broad range of sources to ensure the best possible information is available, and accessible by non-expert audiences, to inform conservation decisions.
+Alex received his Ph.D. in geography in a joint program at San Diego State University and the University of California, Santa Barbara, and has a master’s from Columbia University.

 John Lee David